 I skipped breakfast and arrived a good half-hour earlier than the scheduled start time, not wanting to risk being late for my first WHO Expert Consultation.
 When I had received the invitation to participate in developing a framework for Patient and Family engagement several weeks ago, I remember feeling honored.
-I was excited by the prospect of making a contribution at a global level and developing new relationships that could help our hospital continue along our journey of improving safety and transparency (see my earlier blog posts on the start of our safety journey and on disclosing our caesarean section rate).
+I was excited by the prospect of making a contribution at a global level and developing new relationships that could help our hospital continue along our journey of improving safety and transparency (see my earlier blog posts on the start of our safety journey and on disclosing our cesarean section rate).
 So there I was, in Geneva, at the famed, World Health Organization, waiting for the program to begin at 8:30 hours on 27-October-2014.

 “I work at Brigham and Women’s in Boston, a Harvard University teaching hospital” said Ronen Rozenblum, “And I am at Johns Hopkins” said Hanan Aboumatar, two of the other early arrivals in Salle D on level 7 of the Main Building.
 As luck would have it I ended up sitting between these two true experts in the field who were doing projects funded by the Gordon and Betty Moore Foundation(GBMF), co-sponsors of this consultation.